Student Catalog

 A critical incident is defined as any incident that reflects poor performance in providing nursing care, managing care, or performing as a student in a professional manner.
 This behavior may or may not result in failure of the course in which the incident occurred.
 Critical incidents may be given for unsatisfactory behavior in the classroom, lab, and/or clinical.
 Critical incidents include, but are not limited to, the following: unsafe clinical or laboratory practice, violation of HIPAA, excessive tardiness, violations of the Student Code of Conduct, and dishonesty.

 One critical incident, or a pattern of critical incidents, could result in failure of the course, or dismissal from the College, depending upon the severity of the incident.
-Violations will be reviewed by the Campus Dean/Director of Nursing or designee.
+Violations will be reviewed, as applicable, by the Dean of the Medical Assisting Program, the Campus Dean/Director of Nursing, or designee.
 Documentation of the Critical Incident will be kept in the student file on a Critical Incident Form.

-Students who have completed a quarter through week 9, may request to receive an incomplete grade (“I”) if they are unable to complete assignments, projects, and/or a final exam due to documented extenuating circumstances beyond the student’s control (for example, hospitalization or death of an immediate family member).
-Permission must be granted from the Campus Dean/Director of Nursing or designee.
+Students who have completed a quarter through week 9 may request to receive an incomplete grade (“I”) if they are unable to complete assignments, projects, and/or a final exam due to documented extenuating circumstances beyond the student’s control (for example, hospitalization or death of an immediate family member).
+Permission must be granted from the Medical Assisting Coordinator or the Campus Dean/Director of Nursing or designee.

 Students receiving an incomplete will have until the start of the following quarter course(s) to submit all work required to complete the course(s).
-Deadlines for missing work will be outlined by the Campus Dean/Director of Nursing or designee, in conjunction with the faculty member who will be working with the student to resolve the student’s incomplete coursework.
-If the student fails to complete the incomplete coursework within the established time-line, the “I” will be changed to an “F”.
+Deadlines for missing work will be outlined by the Medical Assisting Coordinator or the Campus Dean/Director of Nursing or designee, in conjunction with the faculty member who will be working with the student to resolve the student’s incomplete coursework.
+If the student fails to complete the incomplete coursework within the established timeline, the “I” will be changed to an “F”.
 Failure of a course will result in the student needing to repeat the course; in addition, the student may be placed on academic probation, or may be academically dismissed.

 Students receiving an incomplete may not progress in the program until they have successfully completed the course(s) by earning a “C” or better.
 Students successfully completing incomplete coursework prior to the end of the allotted quarter timeline must wait until the start of the next quarter to progress in the program.